jsfix-ci/yieldfinity/readme.md

 # Strategy backtester
 A node strategy backtesting / running framework for crypto trading and more.

+⚠️ This project is under active development and is not suitable for production use yet.

 # Summary
 - [Getting started](#getting-started)
 - [Quickstart](#quickstart)